salolivares/salolivares.github.io/blog/_posts/2014-09-25-all-your-documentation-in-one-place.md

 ---
 layout: post
-title: All your documentation in one place
+title: All your documentation in one place.
 disqus: y
 share: n
 date: 2014-09-25